writing

 This is another opportunity to make money taking part in consumer research.
 People for Research are constantly recruiting people to take part in studies.
 Some of these take place in large cities (London and Bristol especially) but many are done remotely via the phone or the internet.
 The studies cover a huge range of topics and are for the most part interesting and enjoyable.
 But the best thing is that they are fairly (and sometimes generously) recompensed – usually in cash, though sometimes Amazon vouchers.
 For more information, see my blog post Earn a Sideline Income with People for Research.

-Populus Live is a survey website that wants your opinions and pays cash for them.
+Y Live (previously called Populus Live) is a survey website that wants your opinions and pays cash for them.
 You can sign up free of charge and will then receive email notifications any time they have a survey you may be eligible for.
 Each survey is worth a set number of points.
 Once you have accrued 50 points you will be paid £50 (each point is worth £1, in other words).
-Admittedly it can take a little while to reach the payment threshold, but £50 is undoubtedly a useful sum to have when you receive it.
-For more information, see my blog post Make Extra Money From Populus Live.
+Admittedly it can take a little while to reach the payment threshold, but £50 is undoubtedly a useful sum when you receive it.
+For more information, see my blog post Make Extra Money From Y Live.

 7. Selling on eBay